Membership Inference Attacks on Recommender System: A Survey: Abstract

 \section{Abstract}

-Recommender systems (RecSys) have been widely applied to various applications, including E-commerce, finance, healthcare, social media and have become increasingly influential in shaping user behavior and decision-making, highlighting their growing impact in various domains.
-However, recent studies have shown that RecSys are vulnerable to membership inference attacks (MIAs), which aim to infer whether user interaction record was used to train a target model or not.
-MIAs on RecSys models can directly lead to a privacy breach.
-For example, via identifying the fact that a purchase record that has been used to train a RecSys associated with a specific user, an attacker can infer that user's special quirks.
-In recent years, MIAs have been shown to be effective on other ML tasks, e.g., classification models and natural language processing.
-However, traditional MIAs are ill-suited for RecSys due to the unseen posterior probability.
-Although MIAs on RecSys form a newly emerging and rapidly growing research area, there has been no systematic survey on this topic yet.
-In this article, we conduct the first comprehensive survey on RecSys MIAs.
-This survey offers a comprehensive review of the latest advancements in RecSys MIAs, exploring the design principles, challenges, attack and defense associated with this emerging field.
-We provide a unified taxonomy that categorizes different RecSys MIAs based on their characterizations and discuss their pros and cons.
-Based on the limitations and gaps identified in this survey, we point out several promising future research directions to inspire the researchers who wish to follow this area.
-This survey not only serves as a reference for the research community but also provides a clear description for researchers outside this research domain.
+Recommender systems (RecSys) have been widely applied across E-commerce, finance, healthcare, and social media and have become increasingly influential in shaping user behavior and decision-making, underscoring their growing impact across domains.
+Since RecSys heavily relies on user data, its privacy concerns are significant and need to be addressed urgently.
+Recent studies on membership inference attacks (MIAs) in RecSys highlight this need.
+MIAs aim to infer whether a user or an interaction record was used to train a target ReSys model.
+The success of MIA can lead to severe privacy breaches, e.g., inferring users' special lifestyles.
+MIAs in RecSys have features distinct from other MIAs in classification models or large language models.
+However, no systematic survey on this topic has yet been conducted.
+We present the first comprehensive survey on RecSys MIAs, exploring their taxonomy, design principles, evaluation methods, and defense mechanisms.
+Based on the summary of existing studies in this area, we also outline several promising future research directions.
+This survey will raise awareness of privacy risks among RecSys researchers, practitioners, and users, and promote privacy protection practices in RecSys design.

 \ccsdesc[500]{Do Not Use This Code~Generate the Correct Terms for Your Paper} \ccsdesc[300]{Do Not Use This Code~Generate the Correct Terms for Your Paper} \ccsdesc{Do Not Use This Code~Generate the Correct Terms for Your Paper} \ccsdesc[100]{Do Not Use This Code~Generate the Correct Terms for Your Paper}